 American writer Artie Knapp is the author of over 40 published children's literature works that includes books, videos, stories and poems.
 In Asia, HarperCollins, Orient BlackSwan, Oxford University Press, and Pearson Education have published many of his children’s stories in course-books that are used throughout India, Bangladesh, Nepal, Sri Lanka, Dubai and Saudi Arabia.
 In Japan, The Chart Institute has used Artie’s work for the National Center Test for high school seniors.
 Additionally, Artie’s stories have been published in numerous magazines and newspapers, as well as online publications.
 He is a two-time nominee for the Green Earth Book Award for his books Living Green: A Turtle’s Quest for a Cleaner Planet, and Little Otter Learns to Swim, the latter of which is the first fictional children’s book published by Ohio’s oldest and largest scholarly press, Ohio University Press.
 His most well-known work, Stuttering Stan Takes a Stand, was originally published by Cincinnati Children’s Hospital’s Speech Pathology Department, which is the largest such program in the United States.
 The book which tells of how a squirrel, Stanley, overcomes being teased and bullied about his stuttering, is endorsed by the International Stuttering Association.
 Artie is a member of The Society of Children’s Book Writers and Illustrators, and graduated from Ohio University.
-He lives in Cincinnati, Ohio, with his wife and daughter.
+He lives outside of Cincinnati.

 Hello and thank you for visiting my website.
 In addition to updates on my published

-work, this site also lists upcoming
+work, this site also lists upcoming events and appearances.

 Writing children’s literature brings me more enjoyment than any other genre of writing.

 An underlying consistency in my work is my use of humor.
-I can think of no better way to
+I can think of no better way

-enhance a child’s interest in reading than by making them laugh.
+to enhance a child’s interest in reading than by making them laugh.
 I hope that I do

-COPYRIGHT © 2019 ARTIE KNAPP
+COPYRIGHT © 2021 ARTIE KNAPP

 Use of any of the content on this website without permission